Project: the joint project "Slovak Soil in Flemish Art": Tracing trade and technology of two leading regions in the Renaissance

 Budget: 24.000 euros

 At the beginning of the 16th century, the mining industry in Slovakia started producing a series of innovative copper pigments that instantly found its way to Flemish artists, thanks to Antwerp’s role as central European hub for trade, art production, and science.
-Today, the University of Antwerp will use its technological advances in chemical imaging and heritage science by bringing to light the use of these materials for the first time.
+The University of Antwerp will use its technological advances in chemical imaging and heritage science by bringing to light the use of these materials for the first time.
 In this way, Flanders high-tech of today can be used to showcase its high-tech of the past.